Quick Reference

 When to go:

 Flow considerations: The river fishes best when flows at Orleans drop to around 2,500 CFS or below.
 At 4,000+ CFS, fish push upriver quickly and fishing becomes difficult.
-Watch for dam releases from Klamath Lake (around 950 CFS baseline).
+Post-dam-removal flows are more natural but less predictable than the old regulated regime.

 Key Access Points: